AardvarksInc/Cellular-Automaton-Explorer/README.md

 111
 then it should change to 1.

+## How to Run

+run the viewer.py file and make sure numpy and time packages are installed.

 ## Controls

 Press left and right to go to the next or previous rule.
 Press 1 to increase the special step and press 2 to decrease it.
 Press up and down to increase or decrease by the special step.